skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 ### Walk Through

 * Browse to the [IAM console](https://console.aws.amazon.com/iam/home).
-* On the first screen you see in the IAM console (which should be the Dashboard) you will see an **IAM users sign-in link**.
+* On the first screen you see in the IAM console (which should be the Dashboard) find the **IAM users sign-in link**.
 Copy that link because you will need the account ID in the URL for the policies and you will need the entire URL when you hand this account to another team for the **VERIFY** phase.
 ![image1](./images/iam-dashboard.png)
 * Click **Users** on the left menu and create a new IAM user named **`webadmin`**.
 Check **AWS Management Console access** and then either autogenerate a password or set a custom password.
 Uncheck **Require password reset**.
 Attach the AWS managed policies **IAMReadOnlyAccess** & **AWSLambdaReadOnlyAccess** to the user.
 ![image1](./images/create-iam-user.png)
 * Next click **Policies** on the left menu.
 Create a new IAM policy based on the hint below.
-Attach this policy to the IAM user you created.
+Attach this policy to the **`webadmin`** IAM user you just created.

 !!! hint
 	[IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html): You will want to use either naming or pathing resource restrictions in the IAM policy.
 The question marks "**????**" in the resource element below should be replaced with something that could act as a resource restriction.
 Examine the existing resources (roles, Lambda functions) to make sure the policy will give access to existing resources owned by the web admins.
 Replacing the question marks is really the key to this round.